GitMubarak/jobwp/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Display job listings in a career page and allow users to apply directly to your site.
+Easiest job board plugin to display job listings in a career page and allow users to apply directly to your site.

 == Description ==